-Pay close attention, my baking friends, because these cookies are the closest you’re likely to see to a red or pink Valentine’s Day dessert.
+Pay close attention, my baking friends, because these cookies are the closest you’re likely to see to a red or pink Valentine’s Day dessert here on BoB.
 All the usual fanfare is just not my thing.
-No heart-shaped desserts to be found around here.
+You’re not likely to see any heart-shaped desserts around here.

 I was so right!
-These cakey cookies are just the right amount of sweet, with a little extra burst of sweet in the strawberries.
+These dried strawberry cookies are cake-like and just the right amount of sweet, with a little extra burst of sweet in the strawberries.
 I also added a generous sprinkling of sanding sugar to give them a little sparkle and an extra bit of sweetness.

 If you can’t find dried strawberries, or just want some variety, try another dried fruit.
 Use cherries or cranberries to stick with the red theme, or go a different route with blueberries.
 Or, use a combination for a mixed berry version.

 Of course, you don’t have to relegate these to Valentine’s Day baking.
 They’re great any time.
 And using dried strawberries means you don’t have to wait for berry season!

 Bake or Break is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.